 Other Facts for Social Media Recruiting

-While it is important for employers to focus on harnessing an array of social platforms already available, it is equally necessary for organizations to look for more innovative approaches for recruiting through social media: Phone apps, video content and image heavy advertisements could be the key to catching a fantastic candidate’s attention.
+While it is important for employers to focus on harnessing an array of social platforms already available, it is equally necessary for organizations to look for more innovative approaches to recruiting through social media: Phone apps, video content and image heavy advertisements could be the key to catching a fantastic candidate’s attention.

-- Mobile job search continues to rise, not only through Google searches and mobile websites, but also through mobile job search apps.
+- Mobile job search continues to rise, not only through Google searches and mobile websites but also through mobile job search apps.
 Up to 45 percent of applicants have used their phones to search for a job.
 There is a clear gap in the market for job search apps that allow candidates to apply for positions in a much faster way.
 Consider your application process.
 Is it optimized for mobile?

-- Video content is particularly powerful at attracting the attention of job seekers, and could be the future of recruitment.
+- Video content is particularly powerful at attracting the attention of job seekers and could be the future of recruitment.
 However, only a few companies actually mine this potential.
 Jobcast found that job advertisements garner nearly 40 percent more interest if they have a video.